toango123zx/Web_Cho_Tot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support, email support@example.com or join our Discord community.

 ---

 **Note**: This is a development version.
 For production deployment, ensure proper security configurations and environment setup.